• Skip to primary navigation

 • Place the saucepan over medium heat and continue to stir the mixture gently until it comes to a gentle boil.
 The mixture will thicken as it heats.

 • When the mixture reaches a gentle boil, reduce the heat to medium-low/low and allow it to simmer slowly for one minute while you continue to stir it gently.
-At this point the curd should have the consistency of pudding, and it will thicken a bit more as it cools.
+At this point the curd should have the consistency of pudding and should coat the back of a spoon.
+It will thicken a bit more as it cools.

-• Transfer the lemon curd to a bowl (so that it does not continue to cook from the residual heat of the hot pan) and let it cool completely.
+• Let it cool completely.
 I like to stir it a few times as it cools to avoid a skin forming on top of the curd, or you can place a piece of plastic wrap directly on the top of the curd as it cools to avoid a skin forming.

 Notes